Silvia Breher

-Silvia Breher (née Lucke; born 23 July 1973) is a German lawyer and politician of the Christian Democratic Union (CDU).
-She has been Member of the Bundestag for the constituency of Cloppenburg – Vechta since the 2017 federal election.
-At the CDU conference in November 2019 she was elected as one of the deputy leaders of her party; she succeeded Ursula von der Leyen who had been elected to the Presidency of the European Commission.
+Silvia Maria Breher (née Lucke; born 23 July 1973) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a Member of the Bundestag for the constituency of Cloppenburg – Vechta since the 2017 federal election.

+In addition to her work in parliament, Breher has been serving as Parliamentary State Secretary at the Federal Ministry of Food and Agriculture in the government of Chancellor Friedrich Merz since 2025.

+Already since 2019, Breher has been serving as deputy chair of the CDU, under the leadership of successive chairs Annegret Kramp-Karrenbauer (2019–2021), Armin Laschet (2021–2022) and Merz.

 Early life and career

 Breher was born in Löningen and grew up on a farm in Lindern.
 After gaining her Abitur at Copernicus Gymnasium in Löningen she studied law at the Osnabrück University.
 At the end of 2000 she began practicing as a self-employed lawyer.
 From 2011 till 2017 she was the Chief Executive of the "Kreislandsvolkverbandes Vechta", the local farmers' union.

 Political career

+Career in local politics

 Breher is a member of the Christian Democratic Union and of her local CDU organisation in Cloppenburg.
 Between 2014 and 2015 she was a member of the CDU Commission Nachhaltig leben – Lebensqualität bewahren.
 Since 2018 Breher has been the leader of the Cloppenburg CDU district association and the Löningen CDU association.
 In March 2019 she was elected leader of the Oldenburg CDU state association and thus member of the State Executive of the CDU in Lower Saxony, under the leadership of chairman Bernd Althusmann.